ChangmoSung/karaokeApp/README.md

 }
 ```

-`soloArtist` now holds an array of each of the substrings, separated at `feat.` if that string exists.
-Now that we have access to the first part of the string, prior to the `feat.` string, we can use the `replace` method to replace `and` with `&` (which the lyrics API allows for).
+`soloArtist` now holds an array of each of the substrings, separated at `feat.` (if 'feat' exists in teh string).
+Now that we have access to the first part of the string, prior to `feat.`, we can use the `replace` method to replace `and` with `&` (which the lyrics API allows for).

 ```javascript
 karaoke.splitArtistFeatured = (artist) => {